 Source :

 From any standard material, you have in hand, along with iQuanta Sessions.
-Follow CAT Preparation Group posts/Events.
-Try to attempt questions there and ask doubts in case.
+Follow iQuanta app for CAT preparation, posts/events.
+Try to attempt questions there and ask doubts in case you have them.
 (Most important)

 So CAT Aspirants for getting a 99.5+ percentile :